• Skip to primary navigation

 • Brown Sugar - Either light or dark brown will work.
 You can also use minimally refined sugars like grated piloncillo or jaggery, coconut sugar, agave nectar, date syrup, or maple syrup instead.

-• Ginger Powder - You can also use freshly grated ginger or ginger paste from a tube.
+• Ginger Powder - You can also use about 3x as much freshly grated ginger or ginger paste from a tube.

-• Ghost Pepper Flakes - Optional, but great if you like a fiery kick.
-You can also use crushed red pepper flakes, hot paprika, or cayenne powder if you prefer.
+• Hot Pepper Flakes - Optional, but great if you like a fiery kick.
+Joe likes when I use ghost pepper, but you can also use crushed red pepper flakes, hot paprika, or cayenne powder if you prefer.

 • Neutral Oil - This is just for brushing the grill grates so your pork chops and pineapple don't stick.
 Avocado oil is arguably the best for you, but grapeseed oil, peanut oil, vegetable oil, corn oil, or canola oil will all work!

-• Hawaiian Rolls - They don't need to be brand name to be delicious!
+• Sweet Hawaiian Rolls - They don't need to be name-brand to be delicious!
 Grab whatever works for your budget.

 • Mayonnaise & Sriracha - Mixing these two condiments makes for a delightful sandwich spread.
 If possible, reach for custardy Japanese Kewpie mayo whenever you make sriracha mayonnaise; they're made for each other.
 If not, any high-quality mayo like Hellman's or Duke's will still be delicious!
-Gochujang or sambal oelek can also be used in place of sriracha.
+Gochujang, sambal oelek, or the hot sauce of your choice can also be used in place of sriracha.

 • Cilantro - For a pop of fresh, herby goodness.
 If you're one of the unfortunate souls who can't stand it, feel free to swap in an alternative like parsley, Thai basil or mint.